-“What is your greatest weakness?” is probably the most confusing question you may be asked during a job interview… but it is asked almost every time.
+“What is your greatest weakness?” is probably the most confusing question asked during a job interview… but it is asked almost every time.
 To tackle this question, you first need to understand why it is asked and how you should definitely NOT answer.

 - This is one of those questions where the interviewer is not, in fact, looking for a specific answer, but rather to see how you go about answering.

-- They are trying to take you out of your comfort zone to see if they can get to “the real you.”
+- Overall, they are trying to take you out of your comfort zone to see if they can get to “the real you.”

 - They want to see if you can keep your composure without spiraling into a tirade about your issues.
-This is why it is imperative that you are ready to recognize and answer this question no matter how it is asked.
+Recognizing and answering the question, in any manner asked, will land you the job.

 What NOT to answer: